ktchu/STEAM-Garden/meanderings/2022-09-17-Geometric-Bounds-for-Blades-Formed-From-Nearly-Orthogonal-Bases.md

 \le 1 + \epsilon^2.
 $$

-For the lower bound, then Corollary 5.2 implies that
+For the lower bound, Corollary 5.2 implies that

 $$
 \sin^2 \theta_S